Introduction

 “For you created my inmost being; you knit me together in my mother’s womb.
 I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.”

 These poetic verses are familiar to many people because they appear in baby’s nurseries, on colorful, encouraging greeting cards, and on the walls of Christian preschools.
 They provide truth (God made me), and they provide hope (I can trust and worship you for your works).
 But what do they really tell us practically today about how we’re to see ourselves?
 The word “for” at the beginning of verse 13 is a transitional word.
 It means that the words that came before it are providing a reason (or a because statement) for what follows in verses 13–14.
 Let’s take a look at verses 1–12 to get a better understanding of this Scripture.
-Circle or underline all the phrases that start with “You _______.”
+Take note of all the phrases that start with “you.”

 You have searched me, LORD, and you know me.
 You know when I sit and when I rise; you perceive my thoughts from afar.
 You discern my going out and my lying down; you are familiar with all my ways.
 Before a word is on my tongue you, LORD, know it completely.You hem me in behind and before, and you lay your hand upon me.
 Such knowledge is too wonderful for me, too lofty for me to attain.Where can I go from your Spirit?
 Where can I flee from your presence?If I go up to the heavens, you are there; if I make my bed in the depths, you are there.
 If I rise on the wings of the dawn, if I settle on the far side of the sea, even there your hand will guide me, your right hand will hold me fast.
 If I say, “Surely the darkness will hide me and the light become night around me,” even the darkness will not be dark to you; the night will shine like the day, for darkness is as light to you.